 Regular computers process information in ‘bits’ coded as ones and zeros.
 Quantum computers exploit a key quantum principle called ‘superposition’ that allows particles to exist in more than one state at once.
 So instead of ‘bits’ they use ‘qubits’ and these can process information as ones, zeros and both at the same time.
 This allows quantum computers to handle exponentially more information, as they can process data simultaneously instead of sequentially.
 Problems that it would take a supercomputer of today decades to solve, could be worked-out by a quantum computer in a matter of seconds.

 Where is the R&D in quantum computing?

 Everywhere!
 [Does that count as a superposition joke?]
 Fully viable quantum computers don’t exist yet and there are some huge technical challenges to overcome.
-This means that any serious work in this field by UK based companies is likely to automatically tick a lot of the boxes that HMRC are looking for in a valid research and development (R&D) tax credit claim, in particular:
+This means that any serious work in this field by UK based companies is likely to automatically tick a lot of the boxes that HMRC are looking for in a valid quantum computing research and development (R&D) tax credit claim, in particular:

 - Uncertainty of outcome

 - The pursuit of technical advancement

 If these two factors are present, then all kinds of expenditure can qualify including staff costs (gross salary, employers NIC, pension contributions etc.), subcontractors and freelancers, consumables like heat, light and power and costs associated with working with universities on Knowledge Transfer Partnerships (KTPs).